HTTP Archive uses Wappalyzer to track the state of the web

 WebPageTest

 WebPageTest, created by Catchpoint software engineer Patrick Meenan, is a prominent web performance testing tool and the backbone of HTTP Archive.
-It makes use of Wappalyzer's profiling methods to analyse web pages and create security and performance reports.
+It makes use of Wappalyzer's profiling methods to analyze web pages and create security and performance reports.

 Conclusion